Pyjalal/Nandgame/README.md

 ## 🌟 Credits

-Developed as an educational tool for students to learn digital logic in an interactive and engaging way.
+Developed as an fun game for CS Fair.

 ---

 **Computer Science Society of Nottingham**
-*Making Computer Science Fun and Accessible*
+*Building bytes and creating bonds*